Is something wrong with Hotwire’s smoking filter?

 When Michelle Palenschat books a room through Hotwire, she ends up in a smoking room.
 Can the company do that?
 And is it possible to get a refund?

-Question: I have been a customer of Hotwire for over 13 years.
-I love the thrill of pressing the button and not knowing what you will get, but have never been disappointed until last week.
+I have been a customer of Hotwire for over 13 years.
+I enjoy the excitement of pressing the button and not knowing what I’ll receive, but I had never been let down until last week.

-Upon arriving at midnight, I was told that there was only one room left, and it was a smoking room.
+When I arrived at midnight, they informed me that only one room remained available, and it happened to be a smoking room.
 I insisted that I did not reserve a smoking room.
 The man at the front desk said that it was all that was available and he could do nothing.
 We went up to the floor where the room was, and two of the moms could not get out of the elevator due to the smoke burning their eyes.

 The other mom and I checked out the room for about two seconds and realized there was no way we could stay there.
 I told the man at the front desk this, and we walked out.
 It was after midnight, and we had nowhere to go.

 I have since contacted Hotwire a few times about this.
-I was told that I should have used a filter online to determine nonsmoking from smoking.
-A side note: I am from Minnesota, where the Clean Air Act protects those of us who choose not to smoke or be affected by secondhand smoke, so this has never been an issue.
+Someone told me that I should have used an online filter to distinguish between nonsmoking and smoking.
+A side note: I am from Minnesota, where the Clean Air Act protects people who choose not to smoke or be affected by secondhand smoke, so this has never been an issue for me.

 Finally, a Hotwire rep said the company could do nothing about my claim because the man (the night-shift guy who was more interested in his phone) didn’t make a note of our not being able to use the room because of the smoke smell.